 ***Official Criminal Injuries Compensation Authority (CICA) Government agency and Motor Insurers’ Bureau (MIB) figures.

-Claims settled through the Claims Portal should take around 4 to 9 months, assuming a settlement offer is accepted by the claimant.
+Claims settled through the Claims Portal should take around 2 to 6 months, assuming you want to accept the initial settlement offer.

 Medical negligence claims

-Most cases taken on by solicitors are where the defendant appears to be liable.
-Most defendants will want to avoid the expense of court action and once their insurance company realises the liability position, they will usually make an offer quickly.
+Most defendants will want to avoid expensive court action and once their insurance company realises the liability position, a settlement offer will usually be made quickly.